AplaProject/apla-docs-en/introduction/scriptfunc.rst

 SysParamInt(name string) int
 ==============================
-Функция возвращает значение указанного системного параметра в виде числа.
+The function returns the value of the specified system parameter in the form of a number.

-* *name* - имя параметра;
+* *name* - parameter name;

 .. code:: js